Wake Up in the Sky: Background and release

 In June 2018, Gucci Mane told Billboard that he worked with who he considered the best producers for Evil Genius to show his fans he is "still passionate about the music".
 "Wake Up in the Sky" is Mane's second collaboration with Bruno Mars, the first being Mane's remix of Mars's single "That's What I Like" (2017).
 Mane and Kodak Black first collaborated on "Vibin in This Bih", which appears on Black's mixtape Lil B.I.G.
 Pac (2016).
 It is the first song Black recorded since being released from prison in August 2018 for a number of felony charges.

-"Wake Up in the Sky" was written by Mane, Mars, Black, Chance Youngblood, Dwan Avery and Jeff LaCroix, and produced by Mars and the latter three under their aliases Tarentino, DY and Tre Pounds.
-The track was mixed by Serban Ghenea.
+"Wake Up in the Sky" was written by Mane, Mars, Black, Chance Youngblood, Dwan Avery and Jeff LaCroix, and produced by Mars and the latter three under their aliases Tarentino, DY and Tre Pounds.The track was mixed at MixStar Studios in Virginia Beach by Serban Ghenea, with John Hanes serving as the mixing engineer.
+It was mastered by Chris Gehringer at Sterling Sound, NYC.

 Mars first teased the collaboration by sharing an image of himself and Black on Instagram in late August 2018.
 On September 13, 2018, Mane shared the single's cover art on Instagram and announced that the collaboration would be released the following day.
 The cover art is an airplane window view of an ice cream cone-shaped cloud.
 Guwop and Atlantic Records released "Wake Up in the Sky" for digital download and streaming on September 14, 2018, as the album's third single.
+The song was also included on Mars's first compilation album, Collaborations (2026).